Developer Platform Agreement

 13.1 Suspension

-Reinx may suspend your access to the Developer Services immediately and without notice if your application causes or threatens to cause harm to the Reinx platform, its users, or third parties; you violate this Agreement, the Terms of Service, or the Authorized Use Policy; your application’s API error rate exceeds 10% over a sustained period; or we are required to do so by law, regulation, or a third-party service provider.
+Reinx may suspend your access to the Developer Services immediately and without notice if your application causes or threatens to cause harm to the Reinx platform, its users, or third parties; you violate this Agreement, the Terms of Service, or the Acceptable Use Policy; your application’s API error rate exceeds 10% over a sustained period; or we are required to do so by law, regulation, or a third-party service provider.

 13.2 Termination